-Director: Professor Aziz Sheikh
+Usher Institute Director: Professor Sir Aziz Sheikh

 Senior Responsible Officer: Professor Nicholas Mills (Deputy: Professor Ewen Harrison)

-Data-Driven Innovation Programme
+Data-Driven Innovation Initiative

-The DDI Programme includes work across ten industry sectors; including Health and Social Care and Public Sector.
-The delivery hubs will each focus on industry sectors in their area of expertise, coming together to help Edinburgh to become the Data Capital of Europe, creating wider benefits for the economy and society.
+The DDI initiative includes work across ten industry sectors; including Health and Social Care and Public Sector.
+The delivery hubs each focus on industry sectors in their area of expertise, coming together to help Edinburgh to become the Data Capital of Europe, creating wider benefits for the economy and society.